jdsteinbach/jdsteinbach.github.io/pages/hire-projects.md

 author: James
 layout: page
 permalink: /hire/projects/
+excerpt: James can take on projects in these areas - CSS, Sass, accessibility, user experience (UX), workflow automation, performance, and WordPress.
 ---

 I'm available to work on projects in any of my areas of expertise: CSS, Sass, accessibility, user experience (UX), workflow automation, performance, and WordPress development.
 (More info about [my areas of expertise](/hire/).)